daltino/my-webpack-boilerplate/README.md

-# Webpack Frontend Starterkit
+# Customized Webpack Boilerplate

-A lightweight foundation for your next webpack based frontend project.
+A custom webpack boilerplate that you can use to build interactive front-end applications.

 ### Installation